remap/usitt24/README.md

 ### Setting up our OSC Python Forwarder

 To send messages between our Firebase instance and QLab, we use a custom python script.
 It takes [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) commands and publishes them to the Firebase instance.
-To copy the project:
+To begin, we need to copy the project:

 - Open the for the "Terminal" application on your Mac Computer and launch it
   - You can do this by hitting SPACE+HOME and typing in "Terminal"
 - Within the terminal type the following command:
-  - `cd ~/Desktop; git clone https://github.com/remap/pq23`
+  - `cd ~/Desktop; git clone https://github.com/remap/usitt24`
-  - This will create a folder called `pq23` on your Desktop.
+  - This will create a folder called `usitt24` on your Desktop.

+The OSC forwarder uses certain python libraries (specifically the `firebase` python library) We need to ensure those are installed on our device.

+- `pip install firebase`

 ### QLab